faker-ruby/faker/README.md

 ## Contact
 Comments and feedback are welcome.
 Send an email to Benjamin Curtis via the [google group](http://groups.google.com/group/ruby-faker).

+You can also join our [discord channel](https://discord.gg/RMumTwB) to discuss anything regarding improvements or feature requests.

 ## License
 This code is free to use under the terms of the MIT license.